Isaac Newton's occult studies: Alchemical research

 Newton's writings suggest that one of the main goals of his alchemy may have been the discovery of the philosopher's stone (a material believed to turn base metals into gold), and perhaps to a lesser extent, the discovery of the highly coveted Elixir of Life.
-Newton reportedly believed that a Diana's Tree, an alchemical demonstration producing a dendritic "growth" of silver from solution, was evidence that metals "possessed a sort of life."
+Newton reportedly believed that Diana's Tree, an alchemical demonstration producing a dendritic "growth" of silver from solution, was evidence that metals "possessed a sort of life."

 Some practices of alchemy were banned in England during Newton's lifetime, due in part to unscrupulous practitioners who would often promise wealthy benefactors unrealistic results in an attempt to swindle them.
 The English Crown, also fearing the potential devaluation of gold because of the creation of fake gold, made penalties for alchemy very severe.
-In some cases the punishment for unsanctioned alchemy would include the public hanging of an offender on a gilded scaffold while adorned with tinsel and other unspecified items.
+In some cases, the punishment for unsanctioned alchemy would include the public hanging of an offender on a gilded scaffold while adorned with tinsel and other items.

-He needed to be discreet about alchemy since alchemy was a vector of heretical ideas and mobs were lynching heretics and alchemy provided technical knowledge about counterfeiting money.
-So, alchemy was considered dangerous.

-Newton believed that metals vegetate, that the whole cosmos/matter is alive and that gravity is caused by emissions of an alchemical principle he called salniter.

-Since the 1950s, the question of the nature and degree of influence of alchemy on Newton's main works, "Mathematical Principles of Natural Philosophy" and "Optics" has been actively discussed.
-At present, the understanding that there is a connection between the alchemical and natural science views of Newton has become generally accepted.
-Some historians of science express an opinion on the decisive nature of the influence of alchemy, occultism and hermetism on the theory of forces and gravity.
-A discussion of Newton's alchemical studies had a significant impact on the understanding of the scientific revolution.